-As presidential candidate Donald Trump continues to insist upon banning Muslims from entering the U.S. and espousing a need for a wall along the Mexican border, heating up anti-immigration and racist rhetoric, it’s essential we consider this: one in four students under the age of eight in the U.S. has an immigrant parent.
+As controversy over immigration continues, it’s essential we consider this: one in four students under the age of eight in the U.S. has an immigrant parent.

 Classrooms are getting more diverse as the percentage of minority students increases.
 In the fall of 2014 there were more minority students in the the public education system.
 According to a report from the Pew Research Center, 50.3 percent of students in 2014 were minority, whereas 49.7 percent of all students were white.
 By 2022, 45.3 percent are projected to be white, and 54.7 percent are projected to be minority.

 How can classrooms become more culturally responsive in their teaching practices in classrooms and foster respectful behavior?

 As a music educator and music teacher educator focused on culturally responsive teaching, I believe a music classroom is an ideal place to begin.
 Music is an experience found across all cultures, and music classrooms are a logical place where difference and respect can be recognized, practiced and celebrated.

 Music programs lack diversity